bitsii/beEmb/README.md

 * Devices start with a unique configuration code - no default passwords.
 * Authentication tokens are only exchanged in the clear during provisioning on the devices AP using the configuration codes.
 Optional WPA support for the AP mode can provide isolation and encryption during this process if required.
 * Secrets are not passed in the clear once provisioned and connected to the target wifi network.
 Device commands are signed and validated with the shared secrets (the tokens) to protect against unauthorized use.
-Signing includes the source network address to mitigate MITM attacks.
+Signing includes the source network address to mitigate MITM attacks and time elements to resist replay attacks.
 * Separate Administrative and Usage tokens (created during provisioning) are required for device control and use.
-Users with the administrative token can configure the device and users with the usage token can only use the configured features (turn on and off, etc)
+Users with the administrative token can configure the device and users with the usage token can only use the configured features (turn on and off, etc)  The application supports [sharing](https://gitlab.com/bitsii/CasCon/-/wikis/Casnic#sharing-a-device) to grant new users and devices access.
-* Provisioned devices do not immediately start their access point after a power cycle if they do not find their configured SSID, they will wait a while and check again.
-This is to protect against power losses putting devices which can be reset over the network into a mode which enables it.

 ### Get the Hardware